futureearthbiodiv/futureearthbiodiv.github.io/about/index.md

 ## About ##

-The Future Earth cluster on "Global Biodiversity Monitoring, Prediction and Reporting" aims to provide a forum for interdisciplinary research activities and scientific questions associated with a globally integrated monitoring and assessment of biodiversity (species, populations, traits).
-Its goal is to bring together the observational, conservation, remote sensing and modeling communities concerned with spatiotemporally explicit biodiversity and environmental data to consider the elements and development of a scientifically sound and global biodiversity monitoring system.
+The Future Earth cluster on "Global Biodiversity Monitoring, Prediction and Reporting" aims to provide a forum for interdisciplinary research activities and scientific questions associated with globally integrated monitoring and assessment of biodiversity (species, populations, traits).
+Its goal is to bring together  observational, conservation, remote sensing and modeling communities concerned with spatio-temporally explicit biodiversity and environmental data to consider the elements and development of a scientifically sound and global biodiversity monitoring system.

 ## Aim ##